orchetect/SwiftUIPageView/README.md

 1. Add to your app project or Swift package using [Swift Package Manager](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)
 2. Import `SwiftUIPageView`
 3. See the [Demo](Demo) project for a demonstration

-## Advanced Usage
-The `strictPageAlignment` view modifier can be used to control whether page views always use their provided alignment to position pages.
-Without this modifier pages will be aligned to prevent leaving empty space in the page view.

 ## Known Issues